JS-DevTools/sourcemapify/README.md

 License
 --------------------------
-sourcemapify is 100% free and open-source, under the [MIT license](LICENSE).
+Sourcemapify is 100% free and open-source, under the [MIT license](LICENSE).
 Use it however you want.

 Big Thanks To